 - 1 teaspoon pure vanilla extract

-- 1 cup (226 grams) whole fat plain Greek yogurt, room temperature
+- 1 cup (226 g) whole fat plain Greek yogurt room temperature

 - 4 ounces (120 mL) heavy cream

-- candied orange peel, finely diced or finely grated orange zest
+- finely diced candied orange peel or finely grated orange zest

 - In a medium bowl, whisk together the unbleached all purpose flour, salt, baking soda, and baking powder.
 Set aside.